THOMASELOVE/432-classes-2025/class02/README.md

 ## Announcements

 1. For [Lab 1](https://thomaselove.github.io/432-2025/lab1.html), in question 1b, I meant to list 15 candidate variables, but accidentally listed `unins` twice, and left out `unemp`.
 I've now fixed that to corrrectly list both `unins` and `unemp` as candidates.
-I've also added a couple of **hints** to the [instructions](https://thomaselove.github.io/432-2025/lab1.html) that may be helpful.
+I've also added a couple of **tips** to the [instructions](https://thomaselove.github.io/432-2025/lab1.html) that may be helpful.
 2.